This event has reached capacity. Please consider registering for our next training, which begins in December.

 Overview of the human information processing system

-Treatment for a full range of trauma and other disturbing life events
+Treatment approaches for a full range of trauma and other disturbing life events

-Methods to reduce acute symptoms and achieve comprehensive mental health
+Methods to reduce acute symptoms and to achieve comprehensive mental health

-Specialized history-taking to identify dysfunctional patterns and causes
+Specialized history-taking to identify presenting problems and underlying issues

 Treatment planning to address past events, current triggers and future needs